-Students are oriented to the University and its Program by the Academic Dean during the student’s application interview.
-This is when program costs, probable length of time to acquire the degree, school policies and other matters are discussed before matriculation.
+The Admissions Officer orients the student to the School and its programs during the application interview process.
+Program costs, probable length of time to acquire the degree, school policies and other matters are discussed before matriculation.

-A school-wide orientation is likewise conducted at the start of every quarter to ensure that students and faculty are updated and in-tune with school policies and guidelines.
+A school-wide orientation is also conducted at the start of every quarter to introduce faculty and staff, and to ensure that students are aligned and updated with any new or existing school policies and guidelines.

-Students are expected to conduct themselves in an ethical manner and to abide by the regulations of CTU.
-A student who violates CTU regulations and the following student code of conduct may require CTU to impose such penalties as deemed appropriate from verbal warning to dismissal.
+Students are expected to conduct themselves in an ethical manner and to abide by the regulations of CTSB.
+A student who violates CTSB regulations and the following student code of conduct may require CTSB to impose such penalties as deemed appropriate from verbal warning to dismissal.
 Any such disciplinary action will follow the established due process.
 Students will be informed in writing of the nature of the charges against them and will be given a fair opportunity to refute them.

 The Student Code of Conduct includes the following: